MangelMaxime/Thoth/docs/src/Content/Json/Decode.md

 # Decode

-Turn Json value into F# values.
+Turn Json values into F# values.

-By using a Decoder instead of Fable `ofJson` function, you will have a guarantee that the JSON structure is correct.
+By using a Decoder instead of Fable `ofJson` function, you will be guaranteed that the JSON structure is correct.
 This is especially useful if you use Fable without sharing your domain with the server.

 *This module is inspired by [Json.Decode from Elm](http://package.elm-lang.org/packages/elm-lang/core/latest/Json-Decode)